Testing wave turbulence theory for Gross-Pitaevskii system: Extra numerical details for WKE

 Now, let us address the problem of approximating the solution of WKE, $n_{\omega}(t)$.
 Here, first of all one should choose an appropriate interval of approximation with respect to the variable $\omega$.
-Since the spectrum vanishes very fast at large $\omega$, it is enough to build approximation on the finite interval $[\omega_{min}, \omega_{max}]$ with large enough $\omega_{max}$ and set $n_{\omega}(t)=0$ for any $t<T$ and $\omega>\omega_{max}$.
-One also should take into account that the solution of WKE blows up at the zero mode at some finite time $t^*$.
-Moreover, in the vicinity of $t=t^*$ the spectrum demonstrates a self-similar behavior with the shape having plato for the small values of $\omega$, see \cite{semikoz1995kinetics, connaughton2004kinetic, lacaze2001dynamical, SemGreMedNaz} for details.
-To exclude the singularity at $\omega=0$, we choose a small positive $\omega_{min}$ and fix $n_{\omega}(t) = n_{\omega_{min}}(t)$ for any $t<T$ and $\omega<\omega_{min}$.
+Since the spectrum vanishes at large $\omega$ very rapidly, it is enough to build approximation on the finite interval $[\omega_{min}, \omega_{max}]$ with large enough $\omega_{max}$ and set $n_{\omega}(t)=0$ for any $t<T$ and $\omega>\omega_{max}$.
+One should also take into account that the solution of WKE blows up at the zero mode at some finite time $t^*$.
+Moreover, in the vicinity of $t=t^*$ the spectrum demonstrates a self-similar behavior with constant value at small $\omega$, see \cite{semikoz1995kinetics, connaughton2004kinetic, lacaze2001dynamical, SemGreMedNaz} for details.
+To exclude the singularity at $\omega=0$, we choose a small positive $\omega_{min}$ and fix the value $n_{\omega}(t) = n_{\omega_{min}}(t)$ for all $\omega<\omega_{min}$ at a given time moment $t<T$.
+This value is included in the integral over the thin layer between the dashed line and the outer boundary of $\Delta_{\omega}$ (see Figure~\ref{domain}).
 Here, following the above results we set $T=100$.

 For approximating WKE with respect to the time variable, we use the Runge--Kutta method of the order 2 (RK2), introduce the uniform grid with the step $dt$ and the nodes $t_j=jdt$, $j=0,1,...$ and implement an explicit time-marching scheme.
 Then, we denote $n^{[j]}=n^{[j]}(\omega)=n_{\omega}(t_j)$ and approximate the function $n^{[j]}(\omega)$ on the segment $[\omega_{min},\omega_{max}]$ by the interpolation polynomial with Chebyshev nodes.
 For this we use the barycentric interpolation formula from \cite{bar}: